qileng/T0/README.md

 8. Hit run.
 9. After Xcode installs the app, a warning will prompt.
 Proceed and go to Setting->General->Device Management->Some Apple ID and trust it.
 10. Hit run again, app will automatically launch.

+#### 3. In case the App crashes, click `Run` again to restart the App.

+### Known Bugs:
+1. Animation on certain pages will mess up if swiping between pages stops before it completes.
+This is caused by a iOS bug which certain system functions will not be called properly.
+This is commonly caused by gesture lag on simulator but is very rare on actual iPhone.
+2. The circular gradient background of clock face in clock view does not go away when task detail page pops up.
+This bug only happens on rare occasions.
+The cause of this bug is unknown.

+#### 4. Test Accounts.
+### TODO